efranzin/citations/README.md

 # `citations.py`

+Before running the script you need to edit `config.ini` with your own BAI identifier, or specify it using `-b BAI`.
 The first time you run the script it downloads the whole profile in a local .json file, it can take some minutes for very large bibliographies.
 If the local database is at least one day old, it asks for updates.
 Otherwise you can run the script with the local data and it should be very fast.

 ## Usage